Eighth International Clinical Skills Conference

 A selection of abstracts submitted may be considered for development into full papers for publication in an edited book.

 Abstracts to be submitted online; closing date for abstracts is Friday, September 21st 2018.

 For abstract specifications please refer to abstract link on conference website.

-The theme for the Seventh conference is “Transitions”; including transitions of care for patients, transitions for learners, transitions to different roles for clinicians, and how we can prepare for them.
+The theme for the Eighth conference is “Conversations”; including conversations with patients, conversations with and for learners, conversations of different roles for clinicians, and how we can prepare for them.
 Abstracts should relate to one or more of the following categories.

 - Innovations to advance Clinical Skills Education and Practice